fr4nky4ng/hello-world/README.md

 # hello-world
-this is what i do following the turiols
+this is what i do following the tutorial